 7. What to bring: For younger children, snacks and water are always good to have on hand.
 Also, a small toy they like that I can hold to get their attention is helpful.
 I always bring a blanket that you can all sit on but feel to bring your own.
 I don’t use “props” but if there is anything you’d like to include in the photos please feel free to include it.

 Reynolds enjoying is lollipop he earned!
 I’m all about some bribing.

 Here’s Gabby deciding that being a model is sooo hard 🙂 Then 10 minutes later!…

-Making it fun for the kiddos makes it enjoyable for everyone AND results in cute images!
+Making it fun for the kiddos means it’s more enjoyable for everyone AND results in cute images!

 If you have any other questions please do not hesitate to ask.
 Simply email me at email@example.com.
 I can’t wait to work with you and your family!